grongierisc/formation-template/README.md

         return
 ```

-VERY IMPORTANT : we need to make sure we use **SendRequestSync** and not **SendRequestAsync** in the the call of our operations, or else the activity will set off before receiving the boolean response.
+VERY IMPORTANT : we need to make sure we use **SendRequestSync** and not **SendRequestAsync** in the call of our operations, or else the activity will set off before receiving the boolean response.

 In the visual trace, after testing, we should have approximately half of objects read in the csv saved also in the remote database.
 Note that to test you can just start the `bs.ServiceCSV` and it will automatically send request to the router that will then dispatch properly the requests.